 In a market that was previously dominated by rampant piracy, the new generation of Chinese customers are finally embracing a change - paying to watch movies and TV series online.

-According to the latest research report conducted by Entgroup, the number of paid members subscribing to China's online video platforms was 230 million members at the end of 2018, a number which has increased at a compound growth rate of 119 percent over the past three years.
+According to a latest research report conducted by Entgroup, the number of paid members subscribing to China's online video platforms was 230 million members at the end of 2018, a number which has increased at a compound growth rate of 119 percent over the past three years.

 "Our report clearly shows that paid content has already become a driving force in China's online entertainment market in 2018," said Liu Cuiping, vice president at Entgroup.
 "This was most clearly demonstrated by the listing of market leader iQIYI on NASDAQ last spring, showing that capital is beginning to realize the huge potential of this market if companies have a clear business development strategy and a focus on attaining new members and the creation of strong original content."